oldme/harvests/README.markdown

 A harvest is doing stuff in parallel when is possible but  you don't have to think about such things (except if you are going to do many, many requests,etc).

 Harvests don't try to resolve all imaginable cases involving asynchronous code but it covers the usual cases found in real projects.
-I would love to see the cases when you need promises, flow control libraries, etc.

 ## ToDOs